TheFes/cheapest-energy-hours/documentation/6b-charge_car.md

 ### REQUIRED
 * An electric or hybrid car
+* A device_tracker indicating it's at home (if you connect it to a charger elsewhere, you probably actually want to charge it)
 * A sensor indicating the remaining charge time (in this example that sensor indicates the remaining time in minutes)
-* A device_tracker indicating it's at home (if you connect it to a charger elsewhere, you probably actually want to charge it)
 * A binary_sensor indicating it's connected to the charger
-* An input_datetime indicating the time it needs to be full, this should be a date + time input_datetime
+* An input_datetime indicating the time the car needs to be fully charged again (the time you want to use it), this should be a date + time input_datetime

 ```yaml
 # template sensor